oelin/vessle/README.md

 # Vessle

-A simple "bind shell" written in x86 assembly.
+A simple "bind shell" written in x86 assembly for Linux.

 ## About